 • How is the landscaping?
-Has the lawn been mowed?
-Are there any bare spots?
+Does the ground cover have any bare spots?
 Do the shrubs need trimming or cultivating?
 Have animals fouled any areas?
-Are gravelfilled areas well maintained?
+Are gravel-filled areas well maintained?

-• Are the walks in good repair?
+• Are the walkways in good repair?
 Are they well lighted and free of cracks and debris?